i404788/tiny-rsa/README.md

 # Tiny RSA
-A tiny RSA implementation written in modern typescript, with tc39 bigint.
+A tiny RSA implementation written in pure typescript, with tc39 bigint.
 This module only relies on standard node.js libraries (Buffer & crypto currently)

 ## **Disclaimer**